afatbenz/Auction-Project-using-nodejs/README.md

 19. `/api/bid/cancel` [POST] To cancel bid

 ## Do you need a tutorial to run the service?
 OK, follow these steps
+1. Create database `CREATE DATABASE jitera` and then `USE jitera`
-1. Please download the sql file, here.
+2. Please download the sql file, [here](https://github.com/afatbenz/Auction-Project-using-nodejs/blob/main/db/jitera.sql).
 And run the sql in your MySql
-2. Clone this repository
+3. Clone this repository
-3. Run command `npm install` to install node module package
+4. Run command `npm install` to install node module package
-3. Run command `nodemon start www` to start your service
+5. Run command `nodemon start www` to start your service
+6. The service will running default on port 3100

 ## Want an example of using the API?
 Yes, you just need to import our postman collection.
-You can get it here.
+You can get it [here](https://github.com/afatbenz/Auction-Project-using-nodejs/blob/main/db/Jitera.postman_collection.json).
 You only need to change the payload, query and parameters that have been provided